District 181 Foundation

 Enhancing Curriculum

 The District 181 Foundation partners with District 181 to support programs for students and teachers that supplement and enhance the curriculum at all schools.
-The 2021/2022 programs included: Got STEM 181?, Multi-School Speakers & Programs for Students, Educator Grants, Summer Professional Development Grants, The Danny Riehle Living Classroom Learning Lab, Math Assistance Hotline, SELAS/Cultural Empathy Programs, and Tech Ambassadors.
+The programs included: , Multi-School Speakers & Programs for Students, Educator Grants, Summer Professional Development Grants, Tech Ambassadors, and a commitment to help purchase a StarLab Mobile Planetarium.

 Building Community